Michigan’s Teen Driver’s License and Insurance Requirements

 • Personal injury protection (PIP).
 The required PIP coverage applies to many different circumstances including lost wages and driver medical expenses.

-Failure to show proof of valid insurance is a civil infraction that can result in a fine of up to $100, license suspension, and a $200 annual driver responsibility fee.
+Failure to show proof of valid insurance is a civil infraction that can result in a fine of up to $100 and a license suspension.
 However, if proof of insurance is provided before the court date, the infraction will be dismissed and a $25 court fee will be assessed.
+(Mich.
+Comp.
+Laws §§ 257.328, 257.907 (2024).)

 Get Professional Help